 Federal Information Processing Standards (FIPS)

-FIPS 140-3 certification is often required for U.S. federal agencies and contractors handling government data.
+FIPS 140-3 certification is often required for US federal agencies and contractors handling government data.
 It’s also widely adopted in other sectors where data protection is critical, such as healthcare, finance, and defense, to meet regulatory or customer security expectations.

-Eligible local Datto devices will be FIPS 140-3 compliant when enabling the FIPS mode on the device.
+Eligible local Datto SIRIS devices will be FIPS 140-3 compliant when enabling the FIPS mode on the device.
 For more information on the security standards, please refer to: FIPS 140-3: Understanding the new security standard.

 Environment